 - sleepiness, feeling dizzy, or deep unresponsiveness and inactivity

 - enlarged lymph nodes

-- excessive sweating, itchy skin or rash
+- excessive sweating, itchy skin, rash or hives

 Not known (cannot be estimated from the available data)

 - severe allergic reaction (anaphylaxis)

 - rapid swelling under the skin in areas such as the face, lips, mouth and throat (which may cause difficulty in swallowing or breathing) (angioedema)

 - capillary leak syndrome (a condition causing fluid leakage from small blood vessels)